corda/corda-docs-portal/content/en/platform/corda/4.12/enterprise/upgrade-guide.md

 The external verifier is a process started by Corda 4.12, running Kotlin 1.2 (with Java 17).
 This enables Corda 4.12 to run independently of Java 8.
 Whenever Corda 4.12 detects an old contract version, it externally verifies this contract within the external verifier process.

 When upgrading to Corda 4.12, the old contract CorDapp JAR is preserved and relocated to a new directory named `legacy-contracts`.
-This directory is essential as it provides legacy contracts for Corda 4.12 nodes to maintain backward compatibility, as required by the external verifier.
+This directory is essential in a mixed network (4.12 nodes and pre-4.12 nodes) as it provides legacy contracts for Corda 4.12 nodes to maintain backward compatibility, as required by the transaction builder.

 Note that the external verifier process does not by default include all third-party libraries that shipped with Corda 4.11 and earlier, nor does it have the contents of the `drivers` directory on the classpath.
 If the contracts in the ledger attachments depend on such third-party libraries or items from the `drivers` directory in Corda 4.11 or earlier, their JAR files can be placed in a directory called `legacy-jars` within the node directory.
 Any JARs in this directory will be added to the external verifier’s classpath.